-Fujifilm X100 versus Sony RX100 IV
+Fujifilm X100 vs Sony RX100 IV

 The Fujifilm FinePix X100 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced, respectively, in September 2010 and June 2015.
 Both the X100 and the RX100 IV are fixed lens compact cameras that are based on an APS-C (X100) and an one-inch (RX100 IV) sensor.
-The Fujifilm has a resolution of 12.2 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 12.2 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (37 percent) than the Fujifilm X100.
 Moreover, the RX100 IV is markedly lighter (33 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the RX100 IV are weather-sealed.